rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/Docker/_index.en.md

 ### Docker Compose

 With Docker Compose you HAVE to use `network_mode: "host"`.
-Install Docker using [this](https://docs.docker.com/engine/install) guide to ensure its the most up to date!
+Install Docker using this [guide](https://docs.docker.com/engine/install) to ensure its the most up to date!

-Copy the below into docker-compose.yml
+Copy the below into `docker-compose.yml`.

 ```yaml
 version: '3'